ssfsx17/sky-islands/core.md

   - **Moon** - opposite of Wood
   - **Water** - opposite of Fire
   - **Wood** - opposite of Moon
 - **Magical Techniques Group** - Used in combination with skills of the Magical Elements Groups.
 All magical techniques must be used in association with one specific element.
 Available techniques are determined by the lowest of the element and technique skill.
-For example, one of the techniques from Elemental Techs rating 5 is Elemental Spark.
+For example, one of the techniques from Elemental Energy Techs rating 5 is Elemental Spark.
 Elemental Spark can only be used with elements if your skill in those elements is also at rating 5.
   - **Alchemy Techs** - Preparation and expert usage of items.
 However, you can only have a certain number of items prepared at a time, and when they all get used up, you must spend a **Strategic Turn** to prepare more.
-  - **Cooking Techs** - Keeping people well-fed and giving them constant bonuses as a result of their diet.
-However, this set of techniques is not as interesting as the other technique skills during combat, instead being more of a source of passive bonuses.
+  - **Blended Mind Techs** - Directly connecting your mind with whole elemental regions of the Blended Realm.
+This allows you to project your mind back out into the material plane of existence in new ways.
-  - **Elemental Techs** - Pure elemental power from the Blended Realm.
+  - **Elemental Energy Techs** - Pure elemental power from the Blended Realm.
 These techniques can be energy and time intensive, but they also build up to great power.
   - **Hexenkraft Techs** - Magic pulled directly into people's bodies, weapons, and armor.
 This is most often associated with immediate healing, but also has deeper intricacies and complexities.
   - **Martial Techs** - Channeling magic through one's own body to create powerful fighting techniques.
 If you are both unarmed and unarmored, you will likely rely on Martial Techs heavily in combat.
   - **Musical Techs** - Reserves action points in order to create constant effects around yourself.